-1) Online Quizzes (3% x 5= 15%):
+- 1. Weekly reading assignments (1% x 10 = 10%) - 2.
+Online Quizzes (2% x 5 = 10%):

-On weekends between Jan 22nd - Mar 27th, 22 (see highlighted dates in course schedule above), a short online quiz containing 10 multiple choice questions will be uploaded on Moodle for students to assess their understanding on materials covered between quizzes.
-You will be notified and have 48 hours to complete each quiz once it is uploaded, time limit for each quiz is 15 minutes.
+On weekends between Jan 23rd - Apr 11th, (see highlighted dates in course schedule above), a short online quiz containing 10 multiple choice questions will be posted on the Oxford Insight Learning Platform for students to assess their understanding on materials covered between quizzes.
+You will be notified 36 hours ahead and have a 2-hour window to access each quiz once it is uploaded, time limit for completing each quiz is 10 minutes.

-- 2) Unit Exams: Unit exams will be worth 20% each (60% in total) for course mark.
-Exams will cover material for the identified chapters only unless specified.
-Each exam may contain multiple-choice, matching, True/False, short answer, and short essay questions based on textbook materials and class notes.
-You are strongly encouraged to make use of the online study material on the textbook website: https://learninglink.oup.com/access/watson3e-student-resources#tag_a-step-further - 3) Term Paper: You may choose to review any topic of interest about Brain and Behaviour.
-In your paper, you are expected to use and make reference to your textbook and at least ten (8) other scholarly resources (i.e. peer-reviewed journal articles) that are directly related to your article.
+- 3. Unit Exams: Unit exams will be worth 20% each (20% x 3 = 60%) for course mark.
+Exams will cover materials in the identified chapters only unless specified.
+Each exam may contain a mixture of multiple-choice (up to 40), matching 10), True/False (10), short answer (6), and short essay (2) questions based on textbook materials and class notes.
+All unit exams are held in person and last for 80 minutes.
+You are strongly encouraged to make use of the online study materials provided at the Oxford Insight learning platform. - 4.
+Term Paper: You may choose to review any topic of interest about Brain and Behaviour covered by the syllabus.
+In your paper, you are must include your textbook and at least ten (10) other scholarly resources (i.e. peer-reviewed journal articles) as citation references that are directly related to your article.
 The maximum length of the paper will be 1,800 words or 7 pages max (double-spaced, 12-point Times-Roman font) not including title page and references.
-Marks will be given for structural organization, content, clarity and depth of thought, appropriate literature references, and correct APA Citation and writing Style (please see http://www.apastyle.org/index.aspx?ga=2.156484152.242922758.1515037830-269349332.1504560227). - This paper can also be done as a group project with no more than two members working together in it.
-This coauthored paper will be 2,400 words or 10 pages Max in length, excluding title and reference pages.
-All group papers MUST be peer-edited and revised before being turned in for grading.
-Please note that both members of the group will receive the same grade for this completed assignment, with no exceptions. - The term paper is worth 25% of the final grade.
+Marks will be given for structural organization, content, clarity and depth of thought, appropriate literature references, and correct APA (7th Ed.) citation and writing Style.

+(please see https://owl.purdue.edu/owl/research and citation/apa style/apa formatting and style guide/index.html).

+- The term paper is worth 20% of the final grade.
 The electronic copy of your term paper will be due at the end on Sunday, Apr 3rd, 2022.
 Late assignment is accepted but with penalty (i.e., 10% of paper's mark will be deducted per day, including weekends).
 Students who fail to turn in this assignment will receive an F for not completing the course. - Guidance on the term paper will be provided in consultation with the professor outside of class time.